Continuing Education Activity

 Variability in AED Levels

 Multiple studies concluded that clinical monitoring optimally achieves achievement of seizure control.
 One investigation studied patients taking phenytoin and compared medication adjustment based on clinical grounds in one arm and adjustment based on drug level in the other.
-They found that the majority of cases could successfully be managed clinically and only a small number of patients benefited from drug level monitoring .
+They found that most cases could successfully be managed clinically, and only a small number of patients benefited from drug level monitoring .
 This study was conducted using an old AED with a long half-life, so AED level more closely correlated with medication compliance.
-Trying to achieve a therapeutic level in seizure-free patients with subtherapeutic level has not shown any difference in seizure control and was associated with more neurotoxicity .
+Trying to achieve a therapeutic level in seizure-free patients with subtherapeutic levels has not shown any difference in seizure control and was associated with more neurotoxicity.

-Compliance with epilepsy treatment plans is challenging due to the chronicity of the disease often requiring long-term pharmacologic therapy.
+Compliance with epilepsy treatment plans is challenging due to the chronicity of the disease, often requiring long-term pharmacologic therapy.
 There are different types of noncompliance.
 Erratic noncompliance is the most common and manifests as inconsistent dosing.
-This results in unreliable therapeutic AED levels and variability in seizure control .
-Some patients tend towards “white coat adherence,” taking their medications one or more days before their office visit which often results in AED levels within the normal ranges.
-In general, compliance studies are limited by their short-term nature and are difficult to correlate with actual behavior which is known to vary over long periods of time in chronic conditions such as epilepsy .
-Compliance and adherence had been used interchangeably to describe the status of not taking the medication or following the treatment plan .
+This results in unreliable therapeutic AED levels and variability in seizure control.
+Some patients tend towards “white coat adherence,” taking their medications one or more days before their office visit, which often results in AED levels within the normal ranges.
+In general, compliance studies are limited by their short-term nature and are difficult to correlate with actual behavior, which is known to vary over long periods of time in chronic conditions such as epilepsy.
+Compliance and adherence had been used interchangeably to describe the status of not taking the medication or following the treatment plan.
 Compliance implies a paternalistic approach and fails to consider the patient perspective.
 Adherence reflects the patient role and perspective in the treatment plan.
 Compliance/adherence to a treatment plan is a complex process stemming from the strength of the relationships between the physician, the patient, and the healthcare system.
-Compliance is paternalistic, passive and episodic.
+Compliance is paternalistic, passive, and episodic.
 However, adherence is collaborative, active, and continuous.
-Therefore, many clinicians prefer to use the term adherence as opposed to compliance to position the patient at the center of their treatment plan and emphasize a holistic approach to achieving positive long-term outcomes in the treatment of complex chronic conditions such as epilepsy .
+Therefore, many clinicians prefer to use the term adherence versus compliance to position the patient at the center of their treatment plan and emphasize a holistic approach to achieving positive long-term outcomes when treating complex chronic conditions such as epilepsy.

 Other Ways to Promote AED-Level Monitoring

-While the clinicians are responsible for directing the patients about their medications, explore the reasons for non-adherence and try to help the patients to overcome them.
+For clinicians to assume responsibility for directing the patients about their medications, they must explore the reasons for non-adherence and try to help the patients overcome them.
 However, it depends on the patient eventually to adhere to their medications.
-Many methods help to measure compliance such as:
+Many methods help to measure compliance, such as: